Company Registration in Tanzania

 Incorporation of a newly Company under the laws of Tanzania or Zanzibar

-Currently the Registration of company is conducted through online system where all the documents are submitted electronically through BRELA Online Registration System and ZPBR Online Registration System which are government agencies for business registration in Tanzania Mainland and Zanzibar.
+Currently Company registration in Tanzania is conducted through online system where all the documents are submitted electronically through Business Registration and Licensing Agency’s Online Registration System and Zanzibar Property and Business Registration Online Registration System which are government agencies for business registration in Tanzania Mainland and Zanzibar.

 Firstly, the one who wishes to register a company must conduct the name search, to be sure that the proposed name is available for registration.
 The name search is made through the online system.
 If the name is available for registration, it is advised to file an application for reservation of the said name, the registry will reserve the name by granting exclusive rights over the said name and will not allow other person to register the same.